Keeping everyone safe

 Toilets will be regularly cleaned and numbers visiting them at any one time will be restricted.

-As a little reminder, you receive a Meal Ticket for each main course or light bite purchased at full price.
+As a little reminder, a Meal Ticket is received for each main course or light bite purchased at full price.
 Six tickets can then be exchanged for any main course up to £12 from Monday to Thursday (excluding Bank Holidays, set menus, ticketed events and click and collect).
 For full terms and conditions, please click here.

 Children and dogs

-We also respectfully ask that you don’t move tables around, they have been positioned with thought.
+We also respectfully ask that you don’t move the outside tables around, as they have been positioned with thought, with space between them.